 *JUNE 2019 UPDATE*

 After a very grey winter on Vancouver Island, we decided to add an additional 150w solar panel to the roof to maximize every bit of sun we get on overcast days.
-The wiring is super simple: the panels are connected in parallel, which gives us more wattage at the same voltage.
+The wiring is super simple: the panels are connected in parallel, which gives us more amperage at the same voltage.
 Once you have a second panel, all you need is a pair of MC4 branch connectors and some more 10AWG solar wire with an MC4 connector on each end.
 You simply connect the positive wires from each panel into the female side of the positive branch connector and the negative wires from each panel into the male side of the negative branch connector.
 Run the positive branch connector’s wire to the positive terminal of the battery and the negative branch connector’s wire to the negative terminal of the battery.
 That’s it!

 Check out the wiring diagram below: